The Associate Safety Professional (ASP) designation is the start of the process toward achieving the CSP certification

 Associate Safety Professionals (ASP) are persons who performs at least 50% of professional level safety duties including; are making worksite assessments to determine risks, potential hazards and controls, evaluating risks and hazard control measures, investigating incidents, maintaining and evaluating incident and loss records, and preparing emergency response plans.
 Other duties could include; hazard recognition, fire protection, regulatory compliance, health hazard control, ergonomics, hazardous materials management, environmental protection, training, accident and incident, investigations, advising management, record keeping, emergency response, managing safety programs, product safety and/or security.

 For full details download the Complete Guide to the ASP.

-The ASP program is nationally accredited by the National Commission for Certifying Agencies (NCCA).
+The ASP program, once a designation in the process of becoming a CSP, is now in the process of becoming a certification nationally accredited by the National Commission for Certifying Agencies (NCCA).

 See Professional Image »

 Many professions recognize the need for certification to identify competency in their respective fields.
 Just as a Certified Public Accountant (CPA) in accounting denotes a measurable standard of competency, the CSP, ASP, OHST, CHST, STS, STSC, and CET are recognized as having met the professional challenge of illustrating competency through education and/or training, experience, and examination.